+Science - Learning Challenges/ Prior learning /Vocabulary/Knowledge Milestones/ Working Scientifically Skills/ National Curriculum Statements/ Y2

-Autumn Spring Summer KS1 Y2 Materials Living things and their habitats Animals including humans Plants Scientist/ inventor Lars Berglund (manufacturing translucent wood) Helen Scales (studied rockpools) Maria Sibylla Merian Wangari Maathai Learning Sequence What can these materials be used for?
-Research How are some materials more suitable for a purpose than others?
+Autumn Spring Summer KS1 Y2 Materials Living things and their habitats Animals, including humans Plants Scientist/ inventor Lars Berglund (manufacturing translucent wood) Dr Helen Scales (studied rockpools) Maria Sibylla Merian Wangari Maathai

+- What can these materials be used for?
+Research - How are some materials more suitable for a purpose than others?
 E.g. paper straws compared to plastic straws.
+Research - How long will a paper boat float for?
+Observation over time Predicting, Observing, Interpreting and communicating results - How can we change materials? bending, squashing, twisting and stretching link to Y3 forces Research Setting up tests (choosing own materials to test) Observing, Recording, Interpreting and communicating results - Which shapes would make the strongest paper bridge?
+Comparative testing Predicting, Recording (possibly with tally chart -see guidance), interpreting and communicating results.
+Evaluating (see guidance) - What's the difference between an opaque/transparent/translucent material?
+Research don't do shadow puppets - Y3 objective.

-Research How can we change materials? - bending, squashing, twisting and stretching - link to y3 forces WSs3/WSs5 Observing closely What's the difference between an opaque/transparent/translucent material?
-Research Note: make sure to include rock as a material in lessons due to progression to y3.
-What does it mean to be alive, never alive or dead? ← Identifying, grouping and classifying sorting objects, animals, plants etc into living, dead, never been alive and talking about why they have placed them there.
-What is a habitat?
+Note: make sure to include rock as a material in lessons due to progression to Y3.

+- What does it mean to be alive, never alive or dead? ← Identifying, grouping and classifying sorting objects, animals, plants etc into living, dead, never been alive and talking about why they have placed them there. - What is a habitat?
 Why are habitats so important to animals and plants?
-Research Can you name some habitats and identify the animals and plants that live there?
-Research/Observation What is a microhabitat?
+Research - Can you name some habitats and identify the animals and plants that live there?
+Research - What is a microhabitat?
 Can you name some minibeasts that live there?
-Research/Observation Which habitat would a woodlouse prefer?
-Problem solving WSS1 / WSs2 / WSs3 for asking questions, children could ask does a woodlice prefer or?
-What do animals eat in a habitat? ← simple food chains (don't label predator, prey etc y4 objective).
-Research What do animals need to stay alive?
-Research Why is eating healthily and exercising important?
-Research Why is washing my hands important?
-Observation over time Mouldy bread investigation WSs4, WSs5, WSs6 What are offspring?
-Research Do all animal offspring look like their adult?
-Research/Identifying, grouping and classifying How do humans change as they grow?
-Observation over time Can you compare a human life cycle to that of another animal?
-Identifying, grouping and classifying Look at another mammal's lifecycle (y5 objective to look at insects, amphibians etc) What's inside a seed that makes it important for growing a plant?
-Observing closely Observing inside seeds with magnifying glasses.
-Drawing them How does a seed grow into a mature plant?
-Observation over time - life cycle of a plant Do the biggest apples have the most seeds?
-Pattern seeking WSs2, WSs4, What are bulbs?
-Research How are bulbs different to seeds?
-Identifying, grouping and classifying sorting parts of seeds and bulbs - what's similar/different?
-What do plants need to grow and stay alive?
-Fair testing WSs4/ WSs5/ WSs6/ WSs7 Water, light and suitable temp investigation?
-Don't do room to grow or. nutrients as y3 objectives.
+Research/Observation opportunity to visit wildlife garden outside using magnifying glasses so would be Observing and recording - Which habitat would a woodlouse prefer?
+Pattern seeking Asking questions, predicting, observing and interpreting and communicating results see guidance - Can you design and make a microhabitat for insects in our wildlife garden?
+Problem solving - What do animals eat in a habitat? ← simple food chains (don't label predator, prey etc. - y4 objective just show how energy is transferred by drawing arrows).
+Research

+- What do animals need to stay alive?
+Research - Why is eating healthily and exercising important?
+Research - why is washing my hands important?

+Observation over time Mouldy bread investigation

+Observing, recording, interpreting and communicating results and evaluating - What are offspring?
+Research - Do all animal offspring look like their adult?
+Research/Identifying, grouping and classifying (dependent on activity - see guidance) - How do humans change as they grow?
+Basic lifecycle of human - foetus, child, adult, elder Observation over time/Research - How do mammals change over time?
+Observation over time/Research Look at another mammal's lifecycle (y5 objective to look at insects, amphibians etc)

+- What's inside a seed that makes it important for growing a plant?
+Research Observing inside seeds with magnifying glasses.
+Drawing them Observing and recording - How does a seed grow into a mature plant?
+Observation over time life cycle of a plant - What are bulbs?
+Research Recording Observing inside bulbs with magnifying glasses.
+Drawing them - How are bulbs different to seeds?-Research what's similar/different? - What do plants need to grow and stay alive?
+Fair testing predicting, setting up tests, record interpreting and communicating results Water, light and suitable temp investigation?
+Don't do room to grow or.

+nutrients as y3 objectives.

+Do the biggest seeds grow into the biggest plants?

+Pattern seeking Predicting, Setting up tests Observing and measuring, Recording, Interpreting and Communicating using block diagrams with pre drawn axis for scaffold

+As plant investigations are happening that require plants grow, think about planning ahead with them.
+They may need to be set up at the start of the term.